How To Make a Jar Terrarium

 What You Need

-For this project we’re gonna need the following materials: a glass jar, some small stones for the drainage layer, a soft mesh, some dirt, a little tree branch, a bunch of moss, and some small plants.
+For this project, we’re going to need the following materials: a glass jar, some small stones for the drainage layer, a soft mesh, some dirt, a little tree branch, a bunch of moss, and some small plants.

-To facilitate the building process and to easily reach the bottom of the jar, I’m also going to use the long tools that are usually used for aquascaping, the art of creating the beautiful natural landscapes you usually see in fish tanks.
+To facilitate the building process and easily reach the bottom of the jar, I’m also going to use the long tools that are usually used for aquascaping, the art of creating the beautiful natural landscapes you typically see in fish tanks.

 For the material, I would suggest you choose glass.
-However, If you don’t wanna spend too much money or if you can’t find a glass jar that you really like, you can also opt for a plastic one.
+However, if you don’t want to spend too much money or if you can’t find a glass jar that you really like, you can also opt for a plastic one.

-Don’t worry if the jar doesn’t have ventilation holes, cause in this tutorial we’re going to build a closed terrarium.
+Don’t worry if the jar doesn’t have ventilation holes because in this tutorial we’re going to build a closed terrarium.

 Cutting The Mesh

-First of all, we need to cut the soft mesh, in order to make it fit tightly inside the jar.
+First of all, we need to cut the soft mesh in order to make it fit tightly inside the jar.
 To draw the shape of the jar on the mesh, you can simply use a marker.
-Don’t worry if the marker leaves some signs on the jar, we will clean them later.
+Don’t worry if the marker leaves some marks on the jar; we will clean them later.

 Once we clearly see the mark on the mesh, we can start cutting.